 India took a lead for the first time in Australia when they won by four wickets at Adelaide.
 The heroes of the historic victory were Rahul Dravid and Laxman, and rather bafflingly, Ajit Agarkar — the man who had been an object of ridicule on India’s previous tour of Australia.

 Come MCG, and it was India’s turn to capitulate: Virender Sehwag bludgeoned his way to 195 of the best runs, but was caught off Simon Katich for 195.
-India collapsed from 278 for one to 366; Australia managed a 192-run lead thanks to a splendid 257 from Ricky Ponting; and went on to win the Test by eight wickets.
+India collapsed from 278 for 1 to 366; Australia managed a 192-run lead thanks to a splendid 257 from Ricky Ponting; and went on to win the Test by 8 wickets.

-Despite the defeat, India had managed to spoil Steve Waugh’s swansong party successfully.
+Despite the defeat, India had managed to spoil Steve Waugh’s swansong party till then.
 Would they be able to finish it in style and clinch their first series ever on Australian soil?

 There was also the aspect of Sachin Tendulkar.
-He had created quite a reputation for himself on Australian soil for himself over the past two series, but this time it was all coming down with a crash: he had scored 82 runs from five outings to the crease in the series with two ducks and a one – hardly the standards one expected from him.
+He had created quite a reputation for himself on Australian soil for himself over the past 2 series, but this time it was all coming down with a crash: he had scored 82 runs from 5 outings to the crease in the series with 2 ducks and 1 — hardly the standards one expected from him.

 The other event

 Things had been taking a new shape at this columnist’s household as well.
 A day before the Test (on New Year’s Day) started, I became a father for the only time.
 While this went on change the entire world for me, I could also acquire a paternity leave.

 “The mother and the child are doing fine, but need to stay in the nursing-home for a week,” was the verdict.
 Given that the Test started at 5.30 AM in India, it meant that I would miss about 2 hours of action during the morning visiting hours (though that would include the tea interval).